Tackling Flooding using AI – EMS meets with MP to discuss Water Industry planning for Climate Change

 5 March 2020

-EMS hosted a session between North East Derbyshire MP, Lee Rowley, and water industry stakeholders to present the case for AI to protect customers and the environment against recent extreme rainfall events.
+EMS hosted a session between North East Derbyshire MP, Lee Rowley, and water industry stakeholders to present the case for Artificial Intelligence I to protect customers and the environment against recent extreme rainfall events.

 Held at the University of Sheffield’s new £9.2m infrastructure research facility, ICAIR, the group focused on the relationship between Government policy and the wastewater industry’s plans to tackle the challenges that we face due to climate change and urbanisation.